Video Game / Marvel Super Heroes vs. Street Fighter

 - Armored Spider-Man trades speed for super armor.

-- Mephisto has a few winquotes exclusive to him while adding fire effects to some of his moves.
+- Mephisto has a few winquotes exclusive to him while adding fire effects to some of his moves, which are based on his son Blackheart.

 - U.S. Agent has different winquotes but has similar gameplay to Captain America.